Reggie01/ConwayGameOfLife-v1/README.md

 This is Free Code Camp Data Visualization project "[Build the Game of Life](https://www.freecodecamp.com/challenges/build-the-game-of-life)".
 Follow the link to see all user stories for the [Build the Game of Life](https://www.freecodecamp.com/challenges/build-the-game-of-life).
-My codepen version of the Markdown Previewer is at [codepen](https://codepen.io/Reggie01/pen/RaBXxw) and source code [github](https://github.com/Reggie01/RecipeBox).

 ### User Stories
 * User Story: When I first arrive at the game, it will randomly generate a board and start playing.